 The Bellhousing Dial-In Procedure Is Vital

 The best thing you can do to ensure the longevity of your new transmission is to make sure the engine crankshaft and input shaft are in as straight a line as possible.
-In fact, this is a requirement of SST’s warranty.
+This is a requirement of SST’s warranty.

 3. The easiest way to measure the run-out is to rotate the crankshaft until the dial indicator is at the 12 o’clock position, and zero the gauge.
 Then, rotate the engine slowly in the proper direction (never rotate an engine backward) watching the gauge as the needle fluctuates.
 When you have found the high spot in the circle, mark it on the back of the bellhousing with a marker, and record the amount of misalignment.